Arkell Jude-Boyd: Club career

+Queens Park Rangers

 Jude-Boyd joined Queens Park Rangers's academy at under-9 level.
 He signed his first professional contract with the club in summer 2022.
 In December 2022, Jude-Boyd joined National League club Dagenham & Redbridge on a one-month development loan.
 He did not make an appearance during this loan.
 On 28 June 2023, it was announced that he had agreed a new one-year deal with Queens Park Rangers.

 In February 2024, he joined National League South side Torquay United on loan, and made his debut on 6 February, starting a 3–2 defeat away to Maidstone United.
 Jude Boyd scored 6 times in 17 matches across his Torquay loan, being awarded the club's player of the month award for February, March and April, as well as the goal of the month in March 2024 for a goal against Weymouth.
 He was also given Torquay's young player of the season award at the end of the season.
 He was released by QPR at the end of the season.

+Cheltenham Town

 In June 2024, Jude-Boyd signed for EFL League Two club Cheltenham Town.
+After substitute appearances against Plymouth Argyle and Grimsby Town, he made his first start on 24 August in a 1–0 home defeat to AFC Wimbledon.
+He scored his first goal for the club on 21 September 2024, with a second-half equaliser in a 1–1 draw with Chesterfield, but suffered a hamstring injury while scoring which was expected to leave him unavailable for four months.
+Jude-Boyd returned as a second-half substitute against Rotherham United on 2 November however, and went on to make 34 league appearances in total across the 2024–25 season, in which he scored three goals and provided three assists.
+He was subject to a rejected transfer bid from Peterborough United in January 2025, and transfer interest from both Stockport County and Derby County in summer 2025.

+On 5 May 2026, the club announced the player would leave in the summer once his contract expired.